 Preparation

-Gathering the necessary tools and supplies are important to make the process as smooth as possible.
+Gathering the necessary tools and supplies is essential to make the process as smooth as possible.
 Here’s what you’ll need:

 - Rake or broom